-- Eliminate Section 6565.18 of the Zoning Regulations, which consists of design regulations previously in effect for commercial structures on Middlefield Road.
-These regulations were already superseded by the later-adopted Chapter 29, Design Review and Site Development Permit, but the superseded regulations, although no longer in effect, were not removed from the zoning code. - 2) For consistency with state law, replace all subjective design standards with objectively applicable standards intended to as nearly achieve the same intent and outcome as possible.
-In addition, design consistency would be reviewed at the staff level, without hearings.
-State law now largely prohibits the imposition of most subjective standards and most other discretionary approval processes, including discretionary hearings. - 3) Eliminate the need for hearing for minor permits (grading, tree permits, and others) for projects that otherwise require no hearings.
-Per state law, these approvals are also largely required to be objectively applied, precluding discretionary hearing-level approvals. - 4) Eliminate a number of energy efficiency and green building standards that have, subsequent to their adoption, been superseded and exceeded by state building code, and similarly eliminate several standards related to water-efficient landscaping, low-impact design, and stormwater treatment that are covered by other County ordinances, including the Water Efficient Landscaping Ordinance, stormwater treatment regulations, and others which are more frequently updated to comply with state and regional regulations. - 5) Modify or eliminate some architectural standards that are no longer best practices.
+- 1. Eliminate Section 6565.18 of the Zoning Regulations, which consists of design regulations previously in effect for commercial structures on Middlefield Road.
+These regulations were already superseded by the later-adopted Chapter 29 of the Zoning Regulations, Design Review and Site Development Permit, but the prior regulations, although no longer in effect, were not removed from the County's zoning code. - 2.
+For consistency with State law, replace all subjective design standards with objectively applicable standards intended to, as nearly as possible, achieve the same outcome.
+In addition, consistency with design standards would be reviewed at the staff level, without public hearings.
+State law now largely prohibits the imposition of most subjective standards and most other discretionary approval processes, including discretionary hearings, for multifamily residential and residential mixed-use projects in the unincorporated County.

+- 3. Eliminate the need for public hearings for minor permits (grading, tree removal permits, and others) for projects that otherwise require no hearings.
+Per State law, these approvals are also largely required to be applied in an objective manner, precluding discretion associated with hearing-level approvals. - 4.
+Eliminate a number of energy efficiency and green building standards that have, subsequent to their adoption, been superseded and exceeded by the California Building Code, and similarly eliminate several standards related to water-efficient landscaping, low-impact design, and stormwater treatment that are covered by other County ordinances, including the Water Efficient Landscaping Ordinance, stormwater treatment regulations, and others which are more frequently updated to comply with State and regional regulations. - 5.
+Modify or eliminate some architectural standards that are no longer best practices.